I’ve always got to have snacks handy for my Maggie girl.

 Here are some pictures of the baby shower that we (along with her Mama Sharon) threw for Momo in my Mother’s backyard.
 Sharon wanted to make it airplane themed to go along with Jason’s job.
 Cute idea Sharon!

 A cute onesie bouquet made by her sister Julie ^^^

 “It’s a Boy” chocolates in my Grandfather’s 1950’s suitcase. ^^^

 I went Skydiving with my Mamma and our friend Tena in celebration of my 29th!
 Woohooo last year of my 20’s.
-You ladies are troopers and I’m so grateful you said yes.
-And thanks to my Hub for pushing me to fulfill my life-to-do’s… I had many sleepless nights before this day and you never stopped encouraging me.
+You guys are troopers and I’m so grateful you said yes.
+And thanks to my Hub for pushing me to fulfill one of my life-to-do’s… I had many sleepless nights before this day and you never stopped encouraging me.
 You’re the best babe.
 I know jumping out of a plane is not your idea of fun, but you knew it was mine and you gave me endless support and I love you for that and so much more.
 Here’s to stepping outside of my comfort zone, trying new things and living life to the fullest.
 Love you guys.

 Here’s how my day went and what to expect on your first tandem jump.

 Anticipation is the worst part.
 I’d suggest making your appointment a few days before you go…no need to make it weeks before like I did.
 There were too many days filled with watching YouTube videos of skydiving gone wrong.
 Don’t do that!
 Check the weekly weather report for your drop zone and pick a day that is sunny with low wind.